denten-books/plain-text/main.md

 Frank Ramsey (a close friend and colleague of Wittgenstein), who would write that meaning "is to be defined by reference to the actions to which asserting it would lead [@ramsey-foundationsofmath p.155]."[@goodman-wittandjames]

-In this way, my own definitions of key operational concepts in the field of literary and media theory hinge on a pragmatic considiration of causes and effects.
-Throughout, in discussing operational definitions of conepts like "text" and "media," I am compelled to insist on the question: "What is at stake in defining it that way?"
+In this way, my own definitions of key operational concepts in the field of literary and media theory hinge on a pragmatic consideration of causes and effects.
+Throughout, in discussing operational definitions of concepts like "text" and "media," I am compelled to insist on the question: "What is at stake in defining it that way?"

 It is one thing, for example, to theorize about form and content, and it is quite another to see how form and content are encoded in .txt and .pdf formats and to further how these distinctions then affect material divisions of labor between "knowledge workers," "content producers," typesetting sweatshops, and international conglomerates that control vectors of literary distribution.

 ### Materialism
 Marxism, media archeology, pam smith.
-The logic of pragmatic literary theory, by definition, is necessarily a species of materialism, which looks to.
+The logic of pragmatic theory naturally suggests materialism.
+Why?

+In viewing text as merely surface phenomenon, we are in danger of misapprehending deep structures that .
+A critic could (Email as intertext seems rhizomatic and decentralized.
+But, yet at the layer of infrastructure (routers, switches, service providers) it is highly hierarchical.
+Understanding that underlying structure of information helps us expose the flows of power and control.
+We can understand how censorship happens.
+Or surveillance.

 A corrective to Marxist materialism that views materialism as representation of such.
 Superstratum and substratum.
 Surface and depth.
 A corrective to Marxism.
+Publishing is broken @kfitzpatrick.

+That is not to suggest that depth.
 Respond to @marcus.

-In viewing text as merely surface phenomenon, we are in danger losing .
-Email as intertext seems rhizomatic and decantralized.
-But, yet at the layer of infrastructure (routers, switches, service providers) it is highily hierarchichal.
-Understanding that underlying structure of infomration helps us expose the flows of power and control.
-We can understand how censorhip happens.
-Or surveilance.

 Media archeology.
 Actual archeology though.
 Unix operating systems that run everything from super computers, televisions, and mobile phones.
 Excavating text through the kernel.
 Discovering latent tools, practices, and forms of textuality still extent on the device.